unsupervisedlearner1123/fastapi-test1/README.md

 # fastapi-test1

-This is a basic microservice built with FastAPI that returns a JSON payload.
+This is a basic microservice built with FastAPI, that returns a random cointoss outcome.